Hacker0x01/docs.hackerone.com/docs/changelog/2020/may.md

 ---

 ### Explore
 We've revamped the Response Targets dashboard and now call it [Explore](/programs/explore.html).
-Programs can now analyze their response targets, submissions and spend data, and also create benchmarks to see how they're doing in comparison to other programs.
+Enterprise programs can now analyze their response targets, submissions and spend data, and also create benchmarks to see how they're doing in comparison to other programs.

 ![Explore](./images/may_2020_explore.png)